 A classic psychology-type book on love and where you can learn how to achieve a fulfilling life by developing your capacity to love.
 It’s key for self-improvement through the scope of understanding love and your relationship with it.

-I’m of the belief that you can get self-help exhaustion, and at some point, the things we are doing to try to be “happy” are the things making us miserable.
+I believe that you can get self-help exhaustion, and at some point, the things we are doing to try to be “happy” are the things making us miserable.
 This witty and refreshing book encourages you to live and let live but still presents a route to elusive “happiness.”
 (Spoiler: It’s more about acceptance and a stoic mentality, but read to learn more.)

 You might have seen her TED talks by now, but Brené Brown and her thoughts on vulnerability make for a relatable book that’s an accessible start for those getting into work on the self.
 “Because true belonging only happens when we present our authentic, imperfect selves to the world, our sense of belonging can never be greater than our level of self-acceptance.”